Glansa means 'dark, stormy sky' in the ancient Viking language.

 Scapa is one of Scotland's most northerly distilleries, located on the shores of the Orkney Islands.
 It produces a whisky halfway between the sweetness of Speyside and the iodized fragrances of the islands.

-Nose: Subtle aromas of ripe fruit, vanilla and honey reveal themselves delicately.
-Mouth: On the palate, notes of cereal, dried fruit and toasted oak bring remarkable depth and elegance.
-Finish: The finish is long and warm, giving way to spicy, woody notes that linger pleasantly on the palate.
+Nose: Powerful notes of peat, dried fruit and vanilla emerge delicately.
+Mouth: On the palate, Kornog Cask Strength reveals aromas of toasted cereals, honey and spices, underlined by a subtle touch of smoke.
+Finish: The finish is long and warm, marked by woody and spicy notes that linger pleasantly on the palate.